TravelByRocket/canal-convergence-slime-mold/README.md

 - FastLED index checking (complete crash when on `.show()` after setting an invalid index)
 - Utilize router broadcast address to simplifiy send/recieve of messages, run automatic setup, and/or avoid complexity of storing multiple IP addresses which forces nearly-identical sketches for multiple boards
 - More verbose (and standardized through my own library) output of Wifi connection status (no error was reported when not successfully connecting to Wifi)
+- Screw terminals continually came loose so find something that is still easy but more secure (also screwdrivers are so easy to lose)
+- Make wiring harnesses faster (e.g., with crimp tools)

 ## Open Issues
 - Capacitive touch interference source and mitigation